Litigation Funding

-Civil Justice Council review of third-party litigation funding
+Civil Justice Council review of litigation funding

 The Civil Justice Council is pleased to establish this review at the request of the Lord Chancellor.
 We also welcome discussion of this work in Parliament during the passage of the Litigation Funding Agreements (Enforceability) Bill.